 - Thyroid Ultrasound – The first and easiest way to identify Hashimoto’s is with a thyroid ultrasound.
 The thyroid gland is very superficial which means you can look at its shape, size, and other features using ultrasound.
 If Hashimoto’s is present, you will see signs of thyroid gland inflammation as well as changes to the normal volume of the thyroid gland.
 This usually is described as hypoechoic or dark patterns seen inside of the thyroid gland, a diffusely enlarged thyroid gland with heterogeneous echotexture, a doppler study with normal or decreased flow, and reactive cervical nodules (you might see this language on your ultrasound report (3)).
 In addition, you might see that your thyroid gland is enlarged (bigger than it should be) or smaller than it should be.
 Both can occur in Hashimoto’s and should not be seen in regular hypothyroidism.
 Getting a thyroid ultrasound is a very simple, non-invasive way to test for Hashimoto’s and it should be your first step if you believe you have seronegative Hashimoto’s.

-- Complete thyroid lab tests - You can also look at your thyroid lab tests, and you should be getting these.
-And I'm not just referring to your thyroid antibodies.
+- Complete thyroid lab tests – You can also look at your thyroid lab tests, and you should be getting these.
+And I’m not just referring to your thyroid antibodies.
 You can use your other thyroid lab tests (such as TSH, free T3, and free T4) to identify EARLY thyroid problems.
-If you find, for instance, that your TSH is normal, your thyroid antibodies are negative, but your free T4 and free T4 are low, then you might want to consider getting the thyroid ultrasound done.
-In this way, you can use your thyroid lab tests to help identify EARLY Hashimoto's so you can get ahead on your treatment.
-The reason this is so important is that most people are not diagnosed with Hashimoto's until they've had it for several years.
+If you find, for instance, that your TSH is normal and your thyroid antibodies are negative, but your free T4 and free T4 are low, then you might want to consider getting the thyroid ultrasound done.
+In this way, you can use your thyroid lab tests to help identify EARLY Hashimoto’s so you can get ahead on your treatment.
+The reason this is so important is that most people are not diagnosed with Hashimoto’s until they’ve had it for several years.
 If you check a full thyroid lab panel you may be able to diagnose your disease much earlier!

 - Checking for inflammatory markers in the bloodstream – The next thing you will want to consider ordering are tests that assess for inflammation in your body.
 And specifically, I am talking about ESR and CRP.
 ESR stands for erythrocyte sedimentation rate and CRP stands for c-reactive protein.
 If either is positive then it’s a sign that you have inflammation in your body.
 This is important because regular causes of hypothyroidism are NOT associated with inflammation in the body.
 And remember, Hashimoto’s is first and foremost an immune disease which means that it IS associated with inflammation.
 If you find that you have high levels of inflammation in your body (because your CRP or ESR are elevated) AND you have thyroid problems (with negative antibodies) then it would be a good next step to get that ultrasound I talked about previously!

-- Biopsy of the Thyroid Gland - Lastly, and I don't recommend getting this done, but you could always get a biopsy of the thyroid gland (4).
-Getting a biopsy is the gold standard for diagnosing Hashimoto's, but it comes with a cost.
+- Biopsy of the Thyroid Gland – Lastly, and I don’t recommend getting this done, you could always get a biopsy of the thyroid gland (4).
+Getting a biopsy is the gold standard for diagnosing Hashimoto’s, but it comes with a cost.
 When you stick a needle into your thyroid gland and pull out tissue, that tissue is gone forever.
-You don't really want to cause permanent damage to your thyroid gland when you can get all of the information you need through other methods.
-I've included this option here though because sometimes it's necessary to get a biopsy, in which case you might as well test for it, and for completeness sake.
+You don’t really want to cause permanent damage to your thyroid gland when you can get all of the information you need through other methods.
+I’ve included this option here though because sometimes it’s necessary to get a biopsy, in which case you might as well test for it, and for completeness’ sake.
 This should be your last option, though, for diagnostic purposes.

 Wrapping it Up